Idaho governor touts funding for education, public safety - KTVZ

 Associated Press

-BOISE, Idaho (AP) — Idaho Gov. Brad Little announced proposals for property tax relief, education funding and efforts to fight the influx of illegal fentanyl during his annual State of the State address on Monday.
+BOISE, Idaho (AP) — Idaho Gov. Brad Little announced proposals Monday for property tax relief, education funding and efforts to fight the influx of illegal fentanyl during his annual State of the State address.

-The Republican governor’s speech, where he outlines his top budget and policy priorities, kicks off Idaho’s legislative session each year.
+The Republican governor’s speech, which outlines his top budget and policy priorities, kicks off Idaho’s legislative session each year.

-Education funding — in the form of a $410 million budget boost approved by lawmakers during a special session last fall — topped Little’s priorities.
+Education funding — in the form of a $410 million budget boost approved by lawmakers during a fall special session — topped Little’s priorities.

 Making Idaho a place where residents’ children and grandchildren choose to stay means ensuring good educational opportunities and expanded career opportunities so they can be confident in their jobs and incomes, he said.

-“We are not backing down on education; we are doubling down on education,” Little told the packed House chamber filled with representatives, senators, top state elected officials, members of the Idaho Supreme Court and spectators.
+“We are not backing down on education; we are doubling down on education,” Little told a House chamber packed with representatives, senators, top state elected officials, members of the Idaho Supreme Court and spectators.

-Though the $410 million funding boost has already been approved, lawmakers must decide exactly how to allocate it.
-There is $330 million earmarked for K-12 public education and another $80 million going toward training for what lawmakers dubbed “in-demand occupations.”
+Though the $410 million funding boost has already been approved, lawmakers must decide exact allocations.
+There is $330 million earmarked for K-12 public education and another $80 million toward training for what lawmakers dubbed “in-demand occupations.”

-Little also announced a proposed scholarship program starting next year of $8,500 for graduating Idaho high school students who choose to attend college, university, or career training in Idaho.
+Little also proposed using that $80 million for a scholarship program starting next year of $8,500 for graduating Idaho high school students who choose to attend college, university, or career training in Idaho.
 The scholarship will be the single largest investment in career technical and workforce training in Idaho history, he said.

+His proposed budget includes additional funding to raise teacher salaries — aiming to make Idaho one of the 10 states with the highest salaries for entry-level teachers — and money to increase higher education capacity for some in-demand careers.

-Little’s budget includes $120 million for property tax relief, in the form of helping local governments cover infrastructure costs, he said.
+Little’s budget includes $120 million for property tax relief, by helping local governments cover infrastructure costs, he said.
 In Idaho, property taxes go toward local governments and schools.
 Helping local governments with costs for water systems, bridges and other infrastructure will mean cities and counties won’t have to go to local taxpayers for those funds, Little said.

-“Idaho’s tremendous pace of growth is putting a strain on services at the local level, which increases the potential to drive up your local property taxes,” he said.
-“But too often, we are simply shifting burdens across taxpayers when we should be addressing the needs head-on.”

 Little also talked about investing in law enforcement and public safety initiatives, including proposed 10% raises for law enforcement officers.
 That would average out to an increase of about $6,000 for Idaho State Police troopers, he said.

-He also asked the Legislature to hold a moment of silence for four University of Idaho students who were stabbed to death at a home near campus on Nov.
-13. The slayings left the community deeply shaken, and a former Washington State University graduate student was arrested Dec.
+He also asked the Legislature to hold a moment of silence for four University of Idaho students slain at a home near campus on Nov.
+13. A former Washington State University graduate student was arrested Dec.
 30 and charged with four counts of murder.
 Bryan Kohberger has not yet entered a plea.

 Little called the killings “one of the worst crimes our state and our nation has seen.”

-He then announced an education campaign to warn youth about the danger’s of fentanyl that will feature Michael’s story, as well as plans for a new Idaho State Police drug enforcement team.
+He announced an education campaign to warn youth about the danger’s of fentanyl featuring Michael’s story, as well as plans for a new Idaho State Police drug enforcement team.

 He said he would send a team of ISP officers to Arizona as part of an effort to help secure the border.